jun-inoue/orthoscope/README.md

 Date | Version | Revision
 --- | --- | ---
+18 Dec.
+2021 |  | Data of  a sea urchin (Lytechinus) was newly added.
 11 Dec.
 2021 |  | Data of 2 ancient fishes (Polypterys, Polyodon) were newly added.
 14 Aug.
 2021 |  | Data of 4 liliopsid data (e.g., Dioscorea, Asparagus, Zingiber, and Ananas) were newly added.
 13 Aug.
 2021 |  | Data of 7 fabales (e.g., Glycine-max) were newly added.